 |Damage||Loss of sensitive private information, monetary loss, identity theft, possible malware infections.|

-This is not the only shady website that is used to advertise questionable software in a deceptive way.
+This is not the only rogue website used to advertise dubious software in a deceptive way.
 More examples are "E.tre456_worm_Windows", "VIRAL ALARM OF MICROSOFT" and "Windows is not activated".
-In most cases scammers behind such pages attempt to trick people into installing questionable software.
-However, there are many similar pages that are used to extract money from unsuspecting visitors by urging them to buy software or pay for services.
-Either way, websites of this kind should not be trusted, the best option is to ignore them by simply closing them.
+In most cases, scammers behind these pages attempt to trick people into installing dubious software, however, many similar pages are used to extort money from unsuspecting visitors by urging them to purchase software or pay for services.
+In any case, never trust websites of this kind and simply close them.

 How did potentially unwanted applications install on my computer?

-It is known that most people download and install potentially unwanted apps unintentionally.
-Typically, it happens when such apps are included in setups of other software.
-Offers to download and/or install them usually are hidden in "Custom", "Advanced" and other similar settings of download and installation setups.
-This distribution method of unwanted apps is called "bundling".
-However, it works only when people leave all the aforementioned settings unchanged.
-In other words, when they unknowingly allow for included apps to be downloaded or installed together with other software.
-Sometimes PUAs can be downloaded and/or installed through deceptive ads as well.
-Sometimes ads are designed to run certain scripts that download or even install PUAs.
-However, it can happen only if such ad is clicked.
+Most people download and install potentially unwanted apps unintentionally.
+Typically, this happens when the apps are included into the set-ups of other software.
+Offers to download and/or install them are usually hidden in "Custom", "Advanced" and other similar settings of the download and installation set-ups.
+This distribution method of unwanted apps is called "bundling", however, it works only when people leave all of the aforementioned settings unchanged - in this way, they inadvertently allow additional apps to be downloaded/installed with other software.
+Sometimes PUAs can be downloaded and/or installed through deceptive ads - the ads run certain scripts that download/install PUAs (but this can only happen if the ads are clicked).

-We recommend to use only trustworthy and official websites when willing to download software (or files).
-It means that third party downloaders, installers, torrent clients, eMule and other Peer-to-Peer networks, unofficial websites, and other download or installation sources, or tools should not be trusted.
-If a setup contains settings like "Custom", "Advanced", then they should be checked and offers to download or install unwanted apps dismissed.
-Also, we advise to avoid clicking intrusive ads, especially if they are displayed on questionable sites.
-Most of the times such ads redirect users to other untrustworthy or even malicious websites.
-In some cases clicking them leads to unwanted downloads and/or installations.
-If unwanted ads appear or unwanted redirects happen regularly, then we recommend remove all unwanted plug-ins, add-ons and extensions that are installed on a browser and programs of this kind that are installed on a computer as soon as possible, and see if this problem gets solved.
-If your computer is already infected with PUAs, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.
+Use only trustworthy and official websites when downloading software or files.
+Do not trust third party downloaders, installers, torrent clients, eMule and other Peer-to-Peer networks, unofficial websites, or other download or installation sources/tools.
+If a setup contains settings such as "Custom", "Advanced", they should be checked carefully.
+Decline any offers to download or install unwanted apps.
+Avoid clicking intrusive ads, especially if they are displayed on dubious sites.
+Frequently, these ads redirect users to other untrustworthy, malicious websites.
+In some cases, clicking them leads to unwanted downloads and installations.
+If unwanted ads appear, or unwanted redirects happen regularly, remove all unwanted plug-ins, add-ons and extensions that are installed on the browser, and programs of this kind that are installed on the computer.
+Check if this problem is then resolved.
+If your computer is already infected with PUAs, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate them.

-Text presented in the fake system window which gets opened in a browser:
+Text presented in the fake system window, which is opened in a browser:

 Your PC is infected with 5 viruses.
 Urgent update is required for PC Cleaner to protect system from viruses and prevent additional system damage to y our personal data, such as loss of apps, photos or other files.